-- CONTRACTOR shall be responsible for assuring that beneficiaries have appropriate access to SMHS.
-CONTRACTOR shall assess the capacity of service delivery and accessibility of services to beneficiaries; this includes monitoring the number, type, and geographic distribution of mental health services.
+- CONTRACTOR shall be responsible for assuring that beneficiaries have appropriate access to Specialty Mental Health Services.
+CONTRACTOR shall assess the capacity of service delivery and accessibility of services to beneficiaries; this includes monitoring the number, type and geographic distribution of mental health services.
 This information shall be provided to COUNTY and reported at Utilization Management meetings. - CONTRACTOR shall evaluate medical necessity appropriateness and efficiency of services provided to beneficiaries.
 CONTRACTOR shall track utilization of data to show client outcomes and performance indicators over time.
 CONTRACTOR shall track patterns, trends, and outlier data and monitor post care outcomes to assess effectiveness of care and services.

-3. CONTRACTOR shall participate in the COUNTY Utilization Management meetings and provide to COUNTY all requested information and data for each meeting.
+3. CONTRACTOR shall participate in COUNTY Utilization Management meetings and provide to COUNTY all request information and data for the meetings.